cristianflorincojocaru/CG-ROLL-A-BALL-GAME/README.md

 ## TESTING METHODS
 If you simply want to play the game and test the final project, you can download the archive from the **'GAMEBUILD'** folder.
-Once you extract the files from the initial archive, you can easily access the executable file **'Roll-a-Ball Game.exe'** and play indefinitely.
+Once you extract the files from the initial archive, you can easily access the executable file **"Roll-a-Ball Game.exe"** and play indefinitely.

 - **Minimum requirements** – **40 MB** of free space for download.